klaguedan/cse15l-lab-reports/lab02.md

 # Lab Report 2 - Servers and SSH Keys

 Oct.
 22, 2023

 Hello everyone!
-This time I will explain how a particular web server works and verify that my SSH keys on my local computer and UCSD server account work.
+This time I will explain how part of particular web server works and verify that my SSH keys on my local computer and UCSD server account work.

 ---